 Use a food saver

 One of the biggest causes of wasted food is food that is not packaged correctly and then frozen.
 Picking up a Foodsaver can help, but only if you take the time to learn how to package meat with your Foodsaver.
-Foodsavers aren’t air tight even after the vacuum seal because the bags are not made of air tight materials.
+Foodsavers aren’t air tight even after the vacuum seal (Six Dollar Family) because the bags are not made of air tight materials.
 Even still, using a Foodsaver is a great way to cut back on freezer burn and lost frozen meals.

 Learn to can